WooCommerce Google Authenticator (Two Factor Authentication)

 Google Authentication Registration Shortcode

-Admin can set the shortcode dynamically from here which can be used to display the registration form for customers.
-Anyway, it will appear on my accounts page by default.
+From here, the admin can dynamically set the shortcode that will be used to display the customer registration form.
+Anyway, it will be displayed on my accounts page by default.

 My Account Menu – Endpoint

-Here, Admin can set the endpoint of the custom menu on my account page which will display the Google Authentication registration form.
+Admin can set up the custom menu on my account page to show the Google Authentication signup form.

 My Account Menu – Endpoint Title